bevyengine/bevy/release-content/migration-guides/parallelism_strategy_changes.md

 ```

 If you encounter a performance regression in your application due to this change, *please* open an issue.
-We would be very interested to understand your use case, see your benchmarking results and help you mitigate any issues.
+We would be very interested to understand your use case, see your benchmarking results, and help you mitigate any issues.